Advisor: Renee Demetzensky and Alena Hansen

 Why Do We Celebrate Pride Month in June?

-One such popular bar in New York City was The Stonewall Inn.
+In 1969, identifying as LGBT+ was illegal in New York City, and The Stonewall Inn was a place where LGBT+ people felt safe socializing.
 Late into the night on June 28, 1969, nine police raided the bar and arrested the employees for allegedly operating without a liquor license.
-Police also arrested "anyone not wearing at least three articles of gender-appropriate clothing"(1).
-In previous raids on other gay bars, patrons fled in fear.
+Police also arrested bar patrons.
+In previous raids on other bars, patrons fled in fear.
 This time was different.
 Bar patrons, now outside The Stonewall Inn, were angry and fought back against the police, throwing bottles and trash.
 The police barricaded themselves inside the bar while hundreds of people rioted outside.
 The bar was set on fire, police reinforcements arrived, and eventually the people outside scattered, though the riots flared up and down again over the next few days.

 The First Pride March

-The first Pride March was on June 29, 1970 to mark the one-year anniversary of the Stonewall Uprising.
-Primary sources are available at the Library of Congress that details the planning of the march.
-For example:
+The first Pride March was on June 29, 1970, to mark the one-year anniversary of the Stonewall Uprising.
+Primary sources are available at the Library of Congress that detail the planning of the march.